HaDoopOP/open-nti-input-oc/README.md

 ./docker.build.sd
 ```

-### 3- Build jvsim container locally
+### 3- Build jvsim container locally (optional)

-you need to build the jvsim container,
+If you plan to use jvsim to generate data, you need to build the jvsim container first.
 Instructions are available here : https://github.com/nkumar43212/jvsim

 # Run / test
+## With JVSIM

-you can start all 3 containers with docker-compose
+You can start all 3 containers with docker-compose
 ```
 docker-compose up -d
 ```